Vaishali715/Final_Project/README.md

 * New column 'mushroom_id' is created to give unique identification to each row
 * Rows are checked for null values and dropped
 * Checking for the unique values of each feature and plotting them which helps in visualizing the features
-* Column 'veil_type' shows no variations, hence dropped
-* In column 'stalk_root', out of 8124 rows, 2480 rows have missing values and hence dropped
+* The data was denoted by just a character, so it was changed to meaningful understandable words

 ## Feature Engineering
 Feature engineering is the process of transforming raw data into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy on unseen data.

-The following steps were carried out under Feature Engineering:
-* The data was denoted by just a character, so it was changed to meaningful understandable words
-* After dropping the mushroom_id column we are encoding all categorical columns to dummy variables (features).
-Here we are getting 113 columns out of 21 columns
+For feature engineering, after dropping the mushroom_id column we are encoding all categorical columns using the label encoder which results in all variables getting unique values based on the number of categories.
+For example if cap surface has 6 unique types (convex, bell, sunken, flat, knobbed, conical), each of these types will be converted into a numerical format and given a value between 0 and 5, a value for each type.
+This is because our machine learning model does not understand letters but only understands numbers so by converting our letters into numerical values we can read our data into the machine learning model.
+We end up with 21 columns, 1 which presents our outcome variable, Poisonous (0) and Edible (1), and remaining 20 columns for our features.

 ### Preliminary Feature Selection, including their decision-making process

 * All the columns except mushroom_id, class_edible and class_poisonous, are selected as features responsible for the target
 * The visualizations of each feature and its unique values helped in deciding for which feature to be selected
+* After visualizing the feautres we found
+        1. Column 'veil_type' shows no variations, hence dropped
+        2. In column 'stalk_root', out of 8124 rows, 2480 rows have missing                values and hence dropped
-* Depending on the encoded values of feature and the applied model, we will get the results
+* Depending on the label encoded values of feature and the applied model, we will get the results

 ## Machine Learning
 We hope to correctly classify the dataset with the help of a number of different machine learning methods such as Logistic Regression, Support Vector Machines, Neural Networks etc. Where interpretability is possible we plan to measure feature importance to help understand which features are playing the most important role in helping determining whether a mushroom is safe or poisonous.
 Ideally we can afford to classify some safe mushrooms as poisonous but we have to make sure we do not classify poisonous mushrooms as safe, as poisonous mushrooms can be very dangerous for consumers.
 We aim to use the power of machine learning to to uncover interesting trends, patterns and optimize our classification of mushrooms.

 ### Description of how data was split into training and testing sets
 * First the original dataset was split into input(X) and output(y) columns